-Alley cropping diversifies farm enterprises by providing short-term cash flow from annual crops while also providing medium to long-term products from the trees.
+Alley cropping diversifies farm enterprises by providing short-term cash flow from annual crops while also providing medium- to longterm products from the woody components.
 Timber and non-timber products may contribute to income generation from the farm.
 In addition to the potential for producing nuts, berries, and fruits, well-managed timber can provide a long-term investment.